 The 6 tribes of the Klamath, the Modoc, and the Yahooskin-Paiute band: After decades of hostilities with the invaders, the Klamath Tribes were forced to cede more than 23 million acres of land in 1864 which began their reservation era.
 By the 1950s the Klamath Tribes were one of the wealthiest tribes in the United States due to their tribal timber industry.
 In 1954, the Klamath Tribes were terminated from federal recognition by an act of congress and the federal government stole 1.8 million acres of reservation land.
 They were recognized again in 1986, but their land was not returned.
 Their descendants are members of the Klamath Tribes today.

-Allyship in Action also acknowledges the Black and African labor that was forcefully extracted to build the prosperity of our country, and the intentional exclusion of Black people from that prosperity and from settling in Oregon and our community.
+Allyship in Action also acknowledges the Black, African, and immigrant labor that was forcefully extracted to build the prosperity of our country, and the intentional exclusion of Black and immigrant people from that prosperity and from settling in Oregon and our community.

 To honor the past and present, Allyship in Action engages in equity and social justice work from a collective liberation framework.
 The social injustices and inequities across our communities and people are inextricably connected, as are our triumphs and reparations on the path toward liberation.
 We believe that no one is free from our local community’s and country’s legacies of colonialism and white supremacy unless we are all free.